The Institute of Sacred Music Core Curriculum

 Students have the opportunity for practice and performance on the extensive collection of fine instruments at the University: the H. Frank Bozyan Memorial Organ in Dwight Memorial Chapel (Rudolph von Beckerath, three manuals, 1971); the organ in Battell Chapel (Walter Holtkamp, Sr., three manuals, 1951); the organ in Marquand Chapel (E. M. Skinner, three manuals, 1932); and the Newberry Memorial Organ in Woolsey Hall (E. M. Skinner, four manuals, 1928), one of the most famous romantic organs in the world.
 The 2007–2008 academic year saw the inauguration of the Krigbaum Organ (Taylor & Boody, three manuals, meantone temperament, 2007) in Marquand Chapel.
 The Institute also possesses a Taylor & Boody continuo organ (2004).
 Two-manual practice instruments by Flentrop, Holtkamp, Casavant, and others are located in Woolsey Hall and at the Institute of Sacred Music, which also houses five Steinway grand pianos, a C.B.
 Fisk positive, a Dowd harpsichord, a two-manual Richard Kingston harpsichord, and a two-manual organ by Martin Pasi.

-Working with their adviser, organ students in the Institute of Sacred Music elect three courses from the ISM, Yale Divinity School, or Department of Religious Studies course guides.
+Working with their adviser, organ students in the Institute of Sacred Music elect three courses from the ISM, Yale Divinity School, or Department of Religious Studies.
 With the approval of the adviser and ISM director, required School of Music Hearing and History courses may take the place of one or more of these electives.
 Students may petition the ISM director for exceptions to these expectations.

 Students majoring in vocal performance at Yale are enrolled in one of two separate and distinct tracks: the Opera track (sponsored by the School of Music, with Doris Yarick-Cross as program adviser), and the track in Early Music, Oratorio, and Chamber Ensemble (sponsored jointly by the Institute of Sacred Music and School of Music, with James Taylor as program coordinator).